Non-Markovianity in High-Dimensional Open Quantum Systems using Next-generation Multicore Optical Fibers: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Fondo Nacional de Desarrollo Cient\'ifico y Tecnol\'ogico (ANID) (Grants No. 3200779, 1200266, 1231940, 1200859) and ANID -- Millennium Science Initiative Program -- ICN17\_012.
+This work was supported by Fondo Nacional de Desarrollo Científico y Tecnológico (ANID) (Grants No. 3200779, 1200266, 1231940, 1200859, 1240746) and ANID – Millennium Science Initiative Program – ICN17\_012.
 K.S. acknowledges financial support from project UCO 1866.
-LP was supported by ANID-PFCHA/DOCTORADO-BECAS-CHILE/2019-772200275, the CSIC Interdisciplinary Thematic Platform (PTI+) on Quantum Technologies (PTI-QTEP+), and the Proyecto Sin\'ergico CAM 2020 Y2020/TCS-6545 (NanoQuCo-CM).
+LP was supported by ANID-PFCHA/DOCTORADO-BECAS-CHILE/2019-772200275, the CSIC Interdisciplinary Thematic Platform (PTI+) on Quantum Technologies (PTI-QTEP+), and the Proyecto Sinérgico CAM 2020 Y2020/TCS-6545 (NanoQuCo-CM).
 N.K.B. acknowledges financial support from CAPES, CNPq Brazil (Universal Grant No. 406499/2021-7), and FAPESP (Grant 2021/06035-0).
 N.K.B. is part of the Brazilian National Institute for Quantum Information (INCT Grant 465469/2014-0).